Toolbars and Word 2007

 You can install a Word template as an add-in, without changing it from the *.dot file type to the new *.dotm file type, but it will not display any of the built-in toolbars.
-If you want the commands from the built-ins, you must add them to your custom toolbar(s).

-Depending on which Word version was opened first in a given session, you may get a surprise when you mail merge from Outlook when the Word 2007 that Outlook claims to be opening is in fact Word 2003 - even to the extent that the 2003 help assistant thinks it has opened Word 2007, which given that 2007 no longer has a help assistant is quite amusing!
+Depending on which Word version was opened first in a given session, you may get a surprise when you mail merge from Outlook when the Word 2007 that Outlook claims to be opening is in fact Word 2003 - even to the extent that the 2003 help assistant thinks it has opened Word 2007, which given that 2007 no longer uses the help assistant is quite amusing!

 Similarly you may find that if you attempt to open a mail attachment directly from an e-mail message (not the best of practices) that again Word 2003 may open to view the document.
 These phenomena are merely quirks of operating the two versions together.